COSAC: Counterfactual Credit Assignment in Sequential Cooperative Teams: Sequential Aristocrat Utility

-whose numerator measures how much the suffix-averaged utility shifts with the focal action, averaged over prefixes, and whose denominator measures how much $U_k$ fluctuates under teammate behavior for a fixed focal action; both expectations and the inner variance are pointwise in $a_{<k}$.
-The reference kernel is a degree of freedom; the natural choice, used throughout, is $\rho(\cdot \mid a_{<k}) = \pi_k(\cdot \mid a_{<k})$.
+The numerator measures how much the suffix-averaged utility $\bar U_k$ shifts when the focal action changes from $a_k^1$ to $a_k^2$, averaged over prefixes; the denominator is (the square root of) the average noise in $U_k$ at a focal action drawn from $\rho$.
+The natural choice (used throughout) is $\rho(\cdot \mid a_{<k}) = \pi_k(\cdot \mid a_{<k})$, mirroring the simultaneous AU baseline, which evaluates the focal action against $k$'s own marginal policy.